 - While the cakes finish cooling prepare the cream.
 Pour the cream and vanilla into a large bowl.
 Whisk until the cream just holds it’s shape.
-Fill a piping bag with a 1cm round nozzle, with half of the whipped cream.
+Fit a piping bag with a 1cm round nozzle and fill with half of the whipped cream.

 - Also, break up the chocolate and place in a heatproof, microwaveable bowl.
 Zap for 20 seconds at at time until the chocolate starts to melt.
 Remove and stir continuously until all of the chocolate is melted.
 Pour into a small, disposable piping bag and set to one side to cool.

 - Place a cooled chocolate sponge, flat side up on to a board or plate.